sarah-is-coding/Onitama-AI/README.md

 ## Conclusion
 This code implements the Onitama game algorithm using the MiniMax algorithm with alpha-beta pruning.
 It is a complex game that requires strategic thinking and planning to win.
 The code is well-written and easy to understand.

-## Future Improvements
+## Future Improvements Checklist

-I am working to add functionality to allow players to play against the AI, which would make it even more interesting and engaging.
-Right now you just watch two AI's play against each other.
-Also, in the real game you can see the next card that will fill your hand once you make your turn.
-You can see the opponents as well.
-This is something that needs to be added.
-I may make a GUI for this in the future as well.

 Improve evaluation function.
+* more points for a protected master
 * more points for control of the center of the board
-* more points for a protected master
 * more points for a master closer to the targeted temple

+Add functionality to allow players to play against the AI

+In the real game you can see the next card that will fill your hand once you make your turn.
+You can see the opponents as well.
+This is something that needs to be added.

+Make a visually appealing GUI